-This bill would expand the definition of the practice of psychology, and narrow remove the reference to fees for services from the definition of the practice of psychology, thereby expanding that definition.
-The bill would further modify that definition to specify that the application of psychological principles and methods includes assessment, diagnosis, prevention, treatment, and intervention to increase effective functioning of individuals, groups, and organizations.
-The bill would revise the above-described-authorization authorizations for specified unlicensed persons to provide psychological services, by removing references to a fee, perform limited psychological functions or activities of a psychological nature to prohibit services to the public, except as specified, without reference to a fee.
+This bill would expand the definition of the practice of psychology, and narrow the above-described authorization for specified unlicensed persons to provide psychological services, by removing references to a fee.
 The bill would eliminate that authorization for credentialed psychometrists.
 The bill would specify that the application of psychological principles and methods instead includes assessment, diagnosis, prevention, treatment, and intervention in order to increase effective functioning.
-The bill would instead require the supervisor a supervising licensed psychologist to submit verification of the experience to the trainee in a manner prescribed by the board, and would authorize the board to establish alternative procedures for obtaining the necessary documentation if the supervisor supervising licensed psychologist fails to provide that verification.
+The bill would instead require the supervisor to submit verification of the experience to the board and authorize an applicant who obtains the experience in the United States or Canada to send verification directly to the board as determined by the board if the supervisor fails to submit the verification. trainee in a manner prescribed by the board, and would authorize the board to establish alternative procedures for obtaining the necessary documentation if the supervisor fails to provide that verification.
 The bill would make that failure, absent good cause, unprofessional conduct.
 The bill would eliminate the requirement that the board review and approve applicants on a case-by-case basis.
 The bill would also make technical and conforming changes.
 By expanding the scope of a crime, this bill would impose a state-mandated local program.